sagemath/sagewiki_to_gh-2022-10-10/sd2-travel.md

 Kiran comments that:
   "It may be worth noting one downside of the Travelodge: given where it is relative to campus, it's less convenient to city buses, notably the ones running to/from downtown and by extension to/from the airport, than some of the other hotels."

+David Savitt comments that:
+   "According to google maps, it's just 1/2 a mile from Padelford.
+(BTW, for the purpose of online mapping it might be useful to add to your conference website that Padelford is essentially at the intersection of Pend Oreille Rd and Stevens Way -- unless there's a street address for Padelford that I just haven't been able to find.)"

+Martin Albrecht comments that:
+   "I'm staying at the College Inn: http://www.collegeinnseattle.com/ which shouldn't be too far from the UW (?)"
+  That should be great.
+I didn't recommend it because they are almost full during the workshop now (I called them).

 There are some other options here: http://www.washington.edu/univrel/visitors/accommodations.html